SovereignCloudStack/k8s-cluster-api-provider/README.md

 As of 3/2022, our tests cover 1.19.latest ...
 1.23.latest.
 All of them pass the sonobuoy CNCF conformance tests.

-We default to latest OCCM and cinder CSI from git, as the old included versions do only work until 1.21.latest.
+The default setting `true` chooses appropriate openstack and cinder integration code.

 ## etcd leader changes